 Add cooked lentils to the skillet and mix well.
 Continue cooking the mixture over medium-low heat until heated throughout, about 5 minutes.

-- To reheat: Place sloppy joe filling in a saucepan over medium-low heat and stir occasionally until warm throughout, around 10 minutes.
+- How to reheat: Place sloppy joe filling in a saucepan over medium-low heat (or microwave) and stir occasionally until warm throughout, around 10 minutes.
+Add a splash of water or vegetable broth if it needs to be thinned out a bit.

-- How to freeze: Freeze the sloppy joe mixture separate from the toast.
-Cool completely and transfer to a freezer-safe container.
+- How to freeze: Cool completely and freeze in portions in a freezer-safe container.
 Store in the freezer for up to 3 months.

 💬 Frequently Asked Questions